Thoughtless2025/Thoughtless/progress.md

 *   **Firestore Data Display Functionality:** A function (`displayChatData`) has been implemented in `script.js` to retrieve chat titles from Firestore and display them on the web page.
 *   **Firebase Hosting Deployment:** The basic web application has been successfully deployed to Firebase Hosting.
 *   **Deployment Verification:** The deployed web page is accessible and correctly displays "Chat Sessions" and "No chats found" (as expected since no data has been added yet), confirming successful connection to Firestore.
+*   **Custom Domain Linking (In Progress):** Initiated the process of linking the custom domain `john01.com` to the Firebase Hosting URL (`https://thoughtlessappnew.web.app`).
+Added the custom domain in the Firebase console and updated the TXT records in GoDaddy for domain verification.

 ## Key Challenges & Issues